yhuacode/pmrace-vagrant/EXPERIMENTS.md

  4699 | `delete`
  4948 | ERROR (invalid commands)

-From the above results, we can learn that a non-negligible part of executions, i.e., the line data of ERROR (line 4948) compared with the `process_command()` entry (line 4639), using seeds generated by AFL++ fail due to invalid command inputs.
+From the above results, we can learn that a non-negligible part of executions, i.e., the line data of ERROR (line 4948) compared with that of the `process_command()` entry (line 4639), using seeds generated by AFL++ fail due to invalid command inputs.
 In contrast, all the seeds generated by PMRace's input generator are valid (the line data for ERROR is 0).

 ### Experiment-5: The Impact of Checkpoints for Input Generation

-This experiment studies the impact of in-memory checkpoint for the fuzzing speed of input generator for PM programs.
+This experiment studies the impact of the in-memory checkpoint for the fuzzing speed of input generator for PM programs.

 Run the following command to evaluate the impact of in-memory checkpoints (~7 hours)